How to Bluesnarf devices

 How to Bluesnarf ?

 First we need to prepare our system and create a new device to allow the serial protocol over Bluetooth (RFCOMM).
-Put the Bluetooth interface down and configure the rf channels.

 Step 1 – Configure RFCOMM communication